 In front of “it’s a small world”

-If you want to avoid crowds, the best place to watch the fireworks is in front of it’s a small world.
-You won’t see the castle but the same projections are displayed on the it’s a small world facade with the same music.
-The fireworks will be going off just to the left of its a small world.
+If you want to avoid crowds, the best place to watch the fireworks is in front of “it’s a small world.”
+You won’t see the castle, but the same projections are displayed on the “it’s a small world” facade with the same music.
+The fireworks will be going off just to the left of “it’s a small world.”
 You can usually walk right up a few minutes before the fireworks and get a good spot here.

 Along the Rivers of America in Frontierland

-If you happen to be catching the first showing of Fantasmic then stay right where you are to enjoy the fireworks which will happen right after it ends.
+If you happen to be catching the first showing of Fantasmic then stay right where you are to enjoy the fireworks, which will happen right after it ends.
 The Rivers of America water screens will display the same projections that happen during the fireworks show.

 Tomorrowland Skyline Lounge Experience